memery/memery-legacy/README.md

 or otherwise violently violate memery at their will.
 The regexes are standard python regular expressions, run on the whole name including hostname.
 (Eg. name!~nick@host.name.net)

+Any empty lines or lines starting with # will be considered whitespace and ignored.

 This file is not cached and changes you make to it will be apparent immediately.